-A persistent cookie remains on your computer after you close your browser so that it can be used by your browser on subsequent visits to the Service.
+A persistent cookie remains on your computer after you close your browser so that it can be used by your browser on subsequent visits to the Services.
 Persistent cookies stay on your computer until either they expire or are overwritten with newer cookies, or you manually remove them.
-Most browsers can be configured not to accept cookies, however, this may prevent you from having access to some site functions or features.
+Most browsers can be configured not to accept cookies; however, this may prevent you from having access to some site functions or features.

 We do not use any advertising Cookies in our Services or place advertisements in our Services.

 You can learn more about how Cookies work and how to turn them off in your particular browsers.
 Please remember that if you replace, change or upgrade your browser, or delete your Cookies, you may need to use these opt-out tools again.
 Additionally, if you turn your Cookies off, some features of our Services may not function properly.